TimGoTheCreator/NEXT/docs/running-example.md

 - coldcollapse.txt = The name of the specified "scenario" / "initial condition"

-- 8 = Set openmp threads to 8, if your cpu has more, you can change it
+- 8 = Set openmp (CPU) threads to 8, if your cpu has more, you can change it

 - 0.25 = Timestep, how fast the simulation will run